 An exhaustive genome-wide search is now computationally tractable but still suffers from low power in detection of epistasis, especially when applying a genome-wide threshold adjusted for billions of pair-wise tests13,22,23.
 Big sample sizes are generally required for success24.
 Focusing on interactions involving SNPs with important marginal effects may be a practical compromise25,26 in light of limited samples available in most individual GWAS cohorts, because a much less stringent threshold can be applied owing to much reduced multiple tests10,20,27–29.
-Taking 500 000 SNPs for example, the Bonferroni corrected threshold on the -log10 scale is 12.4 for an exhaustive in contrast to 7.0 for a marginal SNP focused search, i.e. the approximate 2x difference in threshold is equivalent to a doubled sample size in the focused search.
+Taking 500 000 SNPs for example, the Bonferroni corrected threshold on the -log10 scale is 12.4 for an exhaustive search in contrast to 7.0 for a hypothesis-driven search focusing on SNPs with marginal effects, i.e. the approximate 2x difference in threshold is equivalent to a doubled sample size in the focused search.
 Furthermore, using high density SNPs could potentially make both exhaustive and focused interaction search more fruitful as power is function of interaction effects and LD between the SNP and causal variant at both loci21,24.

 LD and haplotype based methods.

 In disease traits, methods based on the difference of inter-locus associations between cases and controls may be more powerful than the logistic regression mainly because such difference can be tested using 1 df χ2 statistic in contrast to 4 df in regression13,15,30.
-Intuitively, if a haplotype of two SNPs tagging causal variants of a disease has a higher frequency in cases than in controls, i.e. the inter-locus associations differ between cases and controls, it can generate apparent epistasis illustratable in a genotype-phenotype map27 or a contingency table where each joint genotype is a combination of two of the four possible haplotypes31,32.
+Intuitively, if a haplotype of two SNPs tagging a causal variant of a disease has a higher frequency in cases than in controls, i.e. the inter-locus associations differ between cases and controls, it can generate apparent epistasis illustratable in a genotype-phenotype map27 or a contingency table where each joint genotype is a combination of two of the four possible haplotypes31,32.
+Note that in this case each SNP will be in LD with the causal variant, but the two SNPs need not be in LD with each other.
 Unfortunately haplotypes are not directly observed in GWAS and require linkage phase of SNP genotypes to be estimated in advance.

 Assuming HWE and linkage phase known, an LD-based statistic was first used to measure inter-locus associations and indeed had a power gain32, this approach was recently implemented in SIXPAC to perform fast pairwise genome scans18 but with several issues to be addressed to become more applicable for GWAS: HWE does not always hold15; phasing SNP genotype data is computational expensive; possible intra-locus interactions21,33 are ignored.
 Correlation-based measures of LD do not require HWE or phasing34 and have been increasingly used in studying epistasis in GWAS15,16,35.
 For example, for each pair of SNPs one can compute their Pearson’s correlations in cases and controls separately and derive a Z-score statistic based on the difference to test interactions16,34.
-Unfortunately, the Z-score statistic is still subject to inflated false positives when the two SNPs are in LD and/or with marginal effects15, which may be cured in the logistic regression model35.
+Unfortunately, the Z-score statistic is still subject to inflated false positives when the two SNPs are in LD and/or with marginal effects15.
+This may be cured in the logistic regression model35.
 Therefore a two-step solution using the Z-score statistic for screening and logistic regression models for testing16 can control false positives without losing the power advantage in the LD-based methods.